Get a Library Card

 To open a library account, please visit the Circulation Desk and provide a valid ID with your current Massachusetts address.
 In lieu of an-up to-date ID, you may also bring one photo ID AND a piece of mail (personal letter, bank letter, tax/utility bill, or lease agreement) with your updated address.
 If you already have a Minuteman Library Network card from a nearby library, it likely already works here!
-Children 13 and under may get a card if their parent/guardian allows and is present at signup.
-High school students may use their student ID.
+Children ages 11 and younger may get a card if their parent/guardian allows and is present at signup.
+Middle and high school students may use their student ID as proof of identity.

 Do you offer family accounts?

 No, we do not offer family library card accounts.
 Everyone is welcome to open an individual account following the new card guidelines.
 Family members may pick up a hold for all members of their family if the library card used to place the hold is in hand (or a copy of the card/digital card).

 I don’t live in Massachusetts/I’m just visiting.
 Can I still get a card?